Get Support

 You do not have to be in withdrawal for your first appointment, but you do need to be off opioids for 24-36 hours before starting buprenorphine.
 If you take buprenorphine too soon after your last dose of opioids, intense withdrawal symptoms can be triggered (known as precipitated withdrawal).
 Your provider will speak with you about these time frames.
 However, some typical time frames are as follows:

-• If you cannot abstain from opioids for 24-36 hours, your provider will talk to you about our micro-initiation dosing program to help you gradually transition to buprenorphine over 5-7 days.
+- If you cannot abstain from opioids for 24-36 hours, your provider will talk to you about our low dose and high dose initiation protocols.

 Precipitated withdrawal is common when opioid users take a full dose of buprenorphine too soon after their last use of opioids.
 Buprenorphine binds tightly to the opioid receptors in the brain, kicking other opioids off.
 The sudden replacement of a highly potent "full agonist" opioid like fentanyl or heroin with a mild "partial agonist" opioid like buprenorphine leads to intense and severe withdrawal symptoms like vomiting, fever, muscle aches and diarrhea.
 For buprenorphine to be effective, the opioid receptors in the brain should be empty, which can take 24-36 hours.
-Ideal Option's micro-initiation dosing protocol is designed to avoid precipitated withdrawal for patients who cannot abstain from opioids long enough to follow a conventional initiation dosing program.
+Ideal Option's low dose and high dose initiation protocols are designed to avoid precipitated withdrawal for patients who cannot abstain from opioids long enough to follow a conventional initiation dosing program.

 Yes, switching from methadone to buprenorphine (Suboxone) is similar to switching from other full agonist opioids like heroin or fentanyl.
 The transition is dependent on your current methadone dose and the length of time you've been using methadone.
 Ideal Option is very experienced with helping patients with this transition and will work with you to create a personalized dosing program.